rayaneslimanekadi/network-anomaly-detection/README.md

 # network-anomaly-detection
 This project develops and evaluates a Random Forest-based intrusion detection system (IDS) to detect anomalies in network traffic data.
-The work focuses on handling imbalanced datasets, preprocessing large-scale network features, and testing GPU acceleration for scaling machine learning workflows.

 Achieved 87% accuracy.